DKTN-INC/proj-automation/docs/bot-integration.md

 **Bot Response:**
 - Downloads and processes audio
-- Uses OpenAI Whisper for transcription
+- Uses a placeholder for transcription as the current AI provider does not support it.
 - Returns formatted text transcript
 - Optionally saves to conversation memory